wp-plugins/media-library-assistant/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Provides several enhancements to the WordPress Media Library, such as full taxonomy support, bulk & quick edit actions and where-used reporting.
+Provides enhancements to the Media Library; powerful[mla_gallery], full taxonomy support, bulk & quick edit actions and where-used reporting.

 == Description ==

 The Media Library Assistant provides several enhancements for managing the Media Library, including:

+* The **[mla_gallery] shortcode**, used in a post, page or custom post type to add a gallery of images and/or other Media Library items (such as PDF documents).
+[MLA Gallery](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Complete Documentation") is a superset of the [gallery] shortcode in the WordPress core; it is compatible with [gallery] and provides many enhancements.
+These include: 1) full support for WordPress categories, tags and custom taxonomies, 2) support for all post_mime_type values, not just images 3) media Library items need not be "attached" to the post.

 * An inline "Bulk Edit" area; update author or parent, add, remove or replace taxonomy terms for several attachments at once.
 * An inline "Quick Edit" action for many common fields.